-Our audit procedures to assess the fair value of financial instruments included the following:

-- assessing the design, implementation and operating effectiveness of key internal controls over the valuation, independent price verification, front office and back office reconciliations and model approval for financial instruments: - assessing the level 1 fair values, on a sample basis, by comparing the fair values applied by the Bank with publicly available market data; - engaging our internal valuation specialists to assist us in performing independent valuations, on a sample basis, of level 2 and level 3 financial instruments and comparing our valuations with the Bank's valuations.
-Our procedures included developing parallel models, obtaining inputs independently and verifying the inputs: - assessing the appropriate application of fair value adjustments that form an integral part of fair values, inquiring of management about any changes in the fair value adjustments methodology and assessing the appropriateness of the inputs applied; and - assessing whether the financial statement disclosures appropriately reflected the Bank's exposure to financial instrument valuation risk with reference to the requirements of the related financial reporting standards.
+The Key Audit Matter How the matter was addressed in our audit Financial instruments carried at fair value account for Our audit procedures to assess the fair value of financial a significant part of the Bank's assets and liabilities. instruments included the following: The effect of fair value adjustments of financial instruments may impact either the profit or loss or • assessing the design, implementation and operating other comprehensive income. effectiveness of key internal controls over the valuation, independent price verification, front office The valuation of the Bank's financial instruments. and back office reconciliations and model approval for held at fair value, is based on a combination of market financial instruments: data and valuation models which often require a considerable number of inputs.
+Many of these inputs • assessing the level 1 fair values, on a sample basis, by are obtained from readily available data, in particular comparing the fair values applied by the Bank with for level 1 and level 2 financial instruments in the fair publicly available market data; value hierarchy, the valuation techniques for which use quoted market prices and observable inputs, • engaging our internal valuation specialists to assist us in performing independent valuations, on a sample respectively.
+Where such observable data is not readily available for valuation techniques, as in the case of basis, of level 2 and level 3 financial instruments and level 3 financial instruments, estimates need to be comparing our valuations with the Bank's valuations. developed which can involve significant management Our procedures included developing parallel models, judgement. obtaining inputs independently and verifying the inputs: The Bank has developed its own models to value certain level 2 and level 3 financial instruments, which • assessing the appropriate application of fair value also involves significant management judgement. adjustments that form an integral part of fair values, inquiring of management about any changes in the We identified assessing the fair value of financial fair value adjustments methodology and assessing the instruments as a key audit matter because of the degree appropriateness of the inputs applied; and of complexity involved in valuing certain financial instruments and the degree of judgement exercised assessing whether the financial statement disclosures by management in determining the inputs used in the appropriately reflected the Bank's exposure to valuation models. financial instrument valuation risk with reference to the requirements of the related financial reporting standards.